 Instead, Hamas was left largely isolated, with regional allies hesitating to enter the conflict in full force.
 In retrospect, both Russia and Hamas are textbook examples of controlled or ideologically insulated environments leading to poor decision-making.

-Deeper geopolitical tends
+Deeper geopolitical trends

 The events in Ukraine and Gaza reflect deeper trends in the current geopolitical landscape.
 A key factor is the growing sense that the global order is in flux.